 Getting Arrested but Later Putting His Family in Danger

-Monroe paid the $26 fine without comment and did not appeal.
+Without arguing, Monroe paid the $26 fine and chose not to appeal.

 All through this, Monroe did not stop socializing with black people in the least, which soon endangered his family’s well-being.

-Marjorie "Midge" Bell, who was married to Monroe for ten years during the grappler’s prime, had to change the children’s last name from Brumbaugh to Bell in part for their own safety, her house was egged several times, and she had to be careful when she went to the grocery store with the children.
-They later had to move back to Louisiana.
+Marjorie "Midge" Bell, who was Monroe’s wife for ten years during the grappler’s prime, changed the children’s last name from Brumbaugh to Bell in part for their own safety.
+Her house was egged several times, and she exerted caution when going to the grocery store with the children.
+They later moved back to Louisiana.

 Daughter Natalie recalls both her mother and father getting threats and being asked, "Do you know where your kids are?"

 He returned to Memphis in late 1971, but this time he had a partner named Norvell Austin.
 Austin was in his early 20s and happened to be black.
-This interracial pair was not received well in an area still trying to evolve from its biases.
+This interracial pair was not welcome in an area still trying to evolve from its biases.

-When the odd-looking pair would take advantage of their opponents, Monroe would empty a can of black paint over them and yell, "Black is Beautiful!"
-Norvell added a blonde stripe to his afro and would be known in the interviews to reply, "White is wonderful!"
-Robert Fuller was on the receiving end of this paint on at least one occasion, greatly riling up the fans.
+When the odd-looking pair took advantage of their opponents, Monroe emptied a can of black paint over them and yelled, "Black is Beautiful!"
+Norvell added a blonde stripe to his afro and was known in the interviews to reply with conviction, "White is wonderful!"
+Robert Fuller was on the receiving end of this paint on at least one occasion, with hilarious results, but greatly riling up many fans.